For a healthy mind and body, let nature work its magic.

 “That helps people get progressively more connected to their senses and to their bodies and to the place they’re in, and to really just slow down and relax,” Clifford said.
 “What are you drawn to?
 What about this is enjoyable?”

 A guided group walk typically costs about $30 per person.
-It’s useful to start off with a guide so you get the hang of what the practice is about.
-You can find a list of trained guides here.
+It can be useful to start off with a guide so you get the hang of what the practice is about.
+But if you'd prefer to go it alone, especially in this time of social distancing, you'll reap the benefits that way too.